DavidDTessier/DavidDTessier/README.md

 Cloud & Security Architect.
 Developer.
 Tech Blogger.
 All around great human!
 ----------------------------------------------------------------------------

-I am a Cloud Architect with a focus on all things security related, from application security to network security.
+I am a Cloud Security Architect with a focus on all things security related, from application security to network security.

 * 🖥️  Check out my portfolio at [My Website](http://daviddtessier.ca)
 * ✉️  You can contact me at [david@daviddtessier.ca](mailto:david@daviddtessier.ca)
-* 🚀  I'm currently working on [TBD](http://tdb.ca)
+* 🚀  I'm currently working on demo for LLM Security (link to repo TBD)
-* 🧠  I'm learning Golang and ethical hacking skills
+* 🧠  I'm learning Golang, Rust, ethical hacking skills, as well as AI Governance and Security
 * 🤝  I'm open to collaborating on anything just let me know how I can help
 * ⚡  Fun Fact: I love horror movies, especially the classic 80's horror I love them so much I have a a full sleeve tattoo with the 80's horror characters 😃 and 🎃 Halloween is my favorite holiday